unfor19/ssm-label/README.md

 1. Lambda Function, `ssm-cleanup` runs once a day to clean up all parameters which have more than 30 versions, cleans up the first 20 versions, and ignores versions with labels
 1. Lambda Function, `ssm-slack` sends a message to a Slack channel with the information about the change - actor, parameter name and version

+## Contributing

+Report issues/questions/feature requests on the [Issues](https://github.com/unfor19/ssm-label/issues) section.

+Pull requests are welcome!
+Ideally, create a feature branch and issue for every single change you make.
+These are the steps:

+1. Fork this repo
+1. Create your feature branch from master (`git checkout -b my-new-feature`)
+1. Add the code of your new feature
+1. Commit your remarkable changes (`git commit -am 'Added new feature'`)
+1. Push to the branch (`git push --set-up-stream origin my-new-feature`)
+1. Create a new Pull Request and tell us about your changes

+## Authors

+Created and maintained by [Meir Gabay](https://github.com/unfor19)

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/unfor19/ssm-label/blob/master/LICENSE) file for details